 Marketing translation services

 Then they fire off lots of emails.
 Often these are sent off without properly researching the companies receiving these emails.
-Iolante knows of freelance translators who regularly receive job applications from fellow translators.
+I know of freelance translators who regularly receive job applications from fellow translators.
 It is relatively rare that an individual translator has enough work to pass on to fellow translators.
 Concentrate on translation companies, not individual translators.

 Online marketing tools

-There are numerous internet marketing tools out there.
+There are numerous internet tools for marketing translation services out there.

 - Join large translators’ websites.
 Downside: lots of competition and fierce downward pressure on prices.

 - Get included in any number of online directories.
 Make sure they are translation relevant and/or can be found by a vast number of people.

 - Start your own website.
 Having started a few myself, I can tell you one thing: an individual website is not a quick fix.
 It takes a lot of time, money and expertise before websites bring in clients!

 If you move house a lot or live in the country, with few local customers requiring translation services, you stand much more chance to be found by getting listed on the Internet than being listed in the local telephone directory or business magazines.